 If a student denies abuse

-- Let them know that you are available if s/he ever needs help
+- Let them know that you are available if the student ever needs help

-- Make sure s/he has access to brochures and information that include a description of abuse, hotlines and local resources
+- Make sure the student has access to brochures and information that include a description of abuse, hotlines and local resources

 - Respect the student’s decisions